Alaska Native Corporations & Impact

 Real estate

-Alaska Native regional corporations and their subsidiaries partner with a variety of industries to bring diversity to the Alaska economic landscape and create opportunities that extend far beyond their shareholders and descendants.
-In addition, Native corporations create new infrastructure in their communities that allow the monetary flow between community and corporation to grow and circulate.
+Alaska Native corporations and their subsidiaries bring diversity to the Alaska economic landscape and create opportunities that both impact their communities and extend far beyond their shareholders and descendants.
+In addition, Alaska Native corporations create new infrastructure in their communities that allow the monetary flow between community and corporation to grow and circulate.
+They also contribute to nonprofits that serve all Alaskans.
+What’s good for Alaska Native people is good for all people.